7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 Whatever it is that you're doing at your career, your job and your business and your relationship and walking around the world, the psychological warfare of life, when you are confident with you, you have emotional range, physical range, psychological range, that you are more flexible to what the world throws at you.

 You are less fragile.
+And

 fragile people are not confident people in general.

-When you have thin skin, and anytime someone says something critical of you, hits you and affects you emotionally, it doesn't show that you're confident if you're reacting to people criticizing you.
+When you have thin skin, and anytime someone says something critical of you, hits you and affects you emotionally, It doesn't show that you're confident if you're reacting to people criticizing you.

-If you're online, you know, being a keyboard warrior or trying to defend yourself by someone judging you, it shows that you have very weak, thin skin, and it's easy to penetrate to get into your psyche, to get into your mind, and into your heart.
+If you're online, you know, being a keyboard warrior or trying to defend yourself by someone judging you, it shows that you have very weak, thin skin and it's easy to penetrate to get into your psyche, to get into your mind and into your heart.

 And when you have confidence and you build the muscle, you're able to be more pliable.

-And I said, what's the number one skill that all human beings should have?
+And I said, what's the number one skill that all human beings should have to improve the quality of their life more?
+And he said, emotional regulation.

+The number one skill from a brain surgeon and neuroscientist was emotional regulation.
 Because when you can learn to regulate your emotions, you become unstoppable in life.

+And I'm not saying to not have emotions.
 I'm not saying to be, you know, this stoic person who never feels anything.

-But your goal is to not be overly reactive to life's stresses, Not allow
+But your goal is to not be overly reactive to life's stresses.
+Not allow

 a response out of yourself from the stimuluses of life.